 The ASA was named the National Governing Body of Softball (NGB) in the United States by the United States Olympic Committee in 1978.

-ASA/USA Softball provides people of all ages the opportunity to play the game they love at a variety of levels.
-ASA/USA offers recreational, league, tournament and National Championship play for fast pitch, slow pitch and modified pitch and annually conducts over 100 National Championships.
+USA Softball provides people of all ages the opportunity to play the game they love at a variety of levels.
+USA Softball offers recreational, league, tournament and National Championship play for fast pitch, slow pitch and modified pitch and annually conducts over 100 National Championships.

-ASA is the primary funding source for the USA Softball National teams programs!
-All five programs (Junior Women, Junior Men, Women, Men, and Men's Slow Pitch) are still alive and well because of the efforts of the ASA and keeping athletes wearing the Red, White and Blue is a top priority.
-We are the only softball association who supports this effort and provides financially to these teams!
+USA Softball is the primary funding source and the pipeline to the USA Softball National teams programs!
+All five programs (Junior Women, Junior Men, Women, Men, and Men's Slow Pitch) are still alive and well because of the efforts of USA Softball and keeping athletes wearing the Red, White and Blue is a top priority.
+We are the only softball association who supports this effort and provides financially to these teams and are the road to representing the United States internationally at the Pan American Games, World Championships and Olympic Games.

-ASA/USA Softball continues to give back to athletes and coaches through the National Team Program.
-Our USA Softball athletes put on youth clinics, attend our JO ASA/USA Softball National Championships and participate on the National Council.
+USA Softball continues to give back to athletes and coaches through the National Team Program.
+Our USA Softball athletes put on youth clinics, attend our JO USA Softball National Championships and participate on the National Council.
 Our National Team coaches also promote softball through National Coaching Schools and training camps for youth coaches and athletes.

-ASA/USA Softball's National Office is located in Oklahoma City and has 74 local associations that register teams and organize leagues around the country.
+The USA Softball National Office is located in Oklahoma City and has 70 local associations that register teams and organize leagues around the country.

-ASA/USA Softballregisters over 245,000 softball teams comprising over 3.5 million players and annually registers over 83,000 youth girls' fast pitch softball teams comprising over 1.2 million girls.
+USA Softball registers over 160,000 softball teams comprising over 2.4 million players and annually registers over 80,000 youth girls' fast pitch softball teams comprising over 1.2 million girls.

-ASA/USA Softball established the ACE (Achieve, Certify, Educate) Coaching Certification Program to provide softball coaches of all levels – from beginning coaches to experienced veterans – an opportunity to certify as a coach with a national softball organization.
+USA Softball established the ACE (Achieve, Certify, Educate) Coaching Certification Program to provide softball coaches of all levels – from beginning coaches to experienced veterans – an opportunity to become educated with a national softball organization.

-ASA/USA Softball completes over 70,000 background checks a year on coaches and personnel who surround our game because we care about the athletes safety and protecting our athletes and environment is our TOP priority!
+USA Softball completes over 80,000 background checks a year on coaches and personnel who surround our game because we care about the athletes safety and protecting our athletes and environment is our TOP priority!

-The ASA annually registers over 38,000 certified umpires and is the ONLY softball association to offer complete training and bi-annual Umpire-in-Chief (UIC) clinics to help umpires achieve their goals and promote a positive experience for athletes and coaches.
+USA Softball annually registers over 25,000 certified umpires and is the ONLY softball association to offer complete training and bi-annual Umpire-in-Chief (UIC) clinics to help umpires achieve their goals and promote a positive experience for athletes and coaches.

-Each year, ASA/USA's Equipment Testing and Certification committee examines the current rules and specifications governing various items of equipment.
+Each year, USA Softball's Equipment Testing and Certification committee examines the current rules and specifications governing various items of equipment.

-The ASA Hall of Fame Stadium in Oklahoma City has served as host of the NCAA Women's College World Series more than any other site.
+The USA Softball Hall of Fame Stadium in Oklahoma City has served as host of the NCAA Women's College World Series more than any other site.

-- ASA/USA Softball has a national partnership with Special Olympics Softball that we assist and administer our sports National Games each and every year.
-Our umpires volunteer their time and efforts and ASA/USA donates thousands of score books to teams across the nation to help their programs grow.
-Several of Special Olympic Associations have teamed up with our local ASA/USA Associations in providing venues and services to grow the Special Olympics softball efforts.
+- USA Softball has a national partnership with Special Olympics Softball that we assist and administer our sports National Games each and every year.
+Our umpires volunteer their time and efforts and USA Softball donates thousands of score books to teams across the nation to help their programs grow.
+Several of Special Olympic Associations have teamed up with our local USA Softball associations in providing venues and services to grow the Special Olympics softball efforts.

 Strategic Plan Summary

-Mission: The Amateur Softball Association is the National Governing Body of softball in the United States.
+Mission: USA Softball is the National Governing Body of softball in the United States.
 We develop, administer and promote the sport of softball to provide opportunities for participation and the best possible experience for those involved.

 - Fair Play